 b) cot θ

-We can use Pythagoras theorem to get the third side.
+We can use the Pythagorean theorem to get the third side of the right triangle.

 a) We then get that